Display Settings

 Regulatory Risk

-• OCR commonly cites training deficiencies
+• OCR commonly cites training deficiencies in audit findings

-• Can be evidence of "willful neglect"
+• Can be considered evidence of "willful neglect" — the highest penalty tier

 Operational Risk

-• Untrained staff make mistakes
+• Untrained staff make preventable mistakes

-• Higher likelihood of breaches
+• Higher likelihood of data breaches (human error is the #1 cause)

-• Inconsistent practices
+• Inconsistent practices across departments

 Legal Risk